BOARD OF DIRECTORS

 Yun Cheng

 Born and raised in Toronto, Yun Cheng is an educator, social justice advocate, and dedicated parent with over 20 years of experience in the Toronto District School Board.
-She holds both a Master of Science and a Bachelor of Education degree, blending academic knowledge with a deep passion for teaching.
-As a parent and lifelong advocate for public education, she understands the transformative power of books and literacy.
+She holds a Master of Science and a Bachelor of Education degree, blending academic knowledge with a deep passion for teaching and literacy.

-Throughout her career, Yun has dedicated much of her work to addressing systemic issues affecting communities and striving to create inclusive environments where all children can thrive.
+Throughout her career, Yun has been dedicated to addressing systemic issues affecting communities and striving to create inclusive environments where all children can thrive.
 Her focus on bringing a community perspective to the Board helps ensure the organization remains attuned to the diverse needs of the children and families it serves.

 Madhu Rupasinghe | LinkedIn